In the photo above, Kumu Ramsay Taum teaches Natural Movement Self Defense workshop to high school students.

 MAXIMUM PARTICIPANTS per workshop: 28 beginner level; 12 instructor level

 How do we measure success?
-Says Honoka’a High & Intermediate School faculty member, Ki’ilani Spencer, “We will know we are successful when those hard-to-persuade students and families willingly participate in this project and are visibly transformed with confidence, able to protect themselves, their families, and their communities with pride.
+Says Honoka’a High & Intermediate School faculty member, Ki’ilani Spencer, “We will know we are successful when those hard-to-persuade students and families willingly participate and are visibly transformed with confidence, able to protect themselves, their families, and their communities with pride.
 From that position of strength, success in many other areas will be easier to achieve.”

 Our discussion of this pilot project has generated enthusiasm among faculty at Honoka’a High, who are thinking hopefully about the benefits of such a project and are ready to launch the workshops as soon as possible.
 “Our students need to learn this,” says Coach Daphne Honma, counselor to grades 7 and 8 and athletics instructor.
 U’ilani Macabio, a faculty member in foreign languages and geography, agrees.
 She says, “Our families are excited and ready to participate.”